memaLuaeed/Sunumu/README.md

   I'm a computer science student

 - 🎓 3rd year computer science student at Autonomus University of Barcelona
-- 🔭 I’m currently working on diverse projects related with graphics and machine learning
+- 🔭 I’m currently working on diverse projects related with robotics and machine learning
-- 🌱 I’m currently learning about web development, robotics and computer vision
+- 🌱 I’m currently learning about full-stack development, robotics and computer vision
 - 🤔 Exploring new technologies and new solutions
 - 😄 Pronouns: He/him
 <!-- - ⚡ Fun fact: -->